 What Else Should You Keep in Mind?

-Despite the easy and simple collection and the great benefits of stem cell banking, there are some things you need to keep in mind.
+Despite the easy and simple collection and the great benefits of cord blood banking, there are some things you need to keep in mind.

-- Talk to your OB-GYN and/or midwife about your decision well before delivery.
+Talk to your OB-GYN about your decision well before delivery.
 They will then be prepared to collect cord blood at the time of birth.